jtesta/bsidesroc/content/tickets.md

 +++
-date = "2017-02-02"
+date = "2017-01-16"
 title = "Tickets"
-draft = true
 +++

-## Tickets are on sale now!
+## Tickets will be on sale soon

-If you already know what you want and are ready to check out, you can click the link below and get your tickets.
-We are also selling t-shirts along with conference tickets.
-The design is still being finalized, but because demand is so high, we are offering them ahead of time.
-Optionally, you can keep an eye on our [Twitter page](https://twitter.com/bsidesroc) for an announcement on the finished design.

-### <div align="center">[PURCHASE CONFERENCE TICKETS](https://bsidesroc2017.eventbrite.com/)</div>

-### <div align="center">[PURCHASE TRAINING TICKETS](https://bsidesroc2017training.eventbrite.com)</div>
+We are finalizing designs and details of both tickets and swag for this year.

+Keep an eye on this page or on our [Twitter](https://twitter.com/bsidesroc) for an announcement when we go live!